 - Update Your Quality System to ISO 13485:2015 Early – The second Draft International Standard (DIS2) for ISO 13485 was released in February, and the final version is expected to be published this Fall.
 The changes to ISO 13485 are minor, but audits by your Notified Body will be far less complicated if you upgrade your quality system to the new revision before you attempt to address the new European Medical Device Regulations.

 - Strengthen Your Internal Auditing & CAPA Processes – Companies with strong internal audit programs and CAPA processes have fewer findings resulting from Notified Bodies.
-When you have multiple findings from a previous audit to close, your annual surveillance audits and recertification audits become longer and more complex.
+When you have multiple outcomes from a previous audit to close, your annual surveillance audits and recertification audits become longer and more complex.
 These findings must also be closed before a manufacturer may transfer a quality system or CE Certificate from one Notified Body to another.
-Therefore, strengthening your internal audit and CAPA processes will result in a shorter Notified Body audit and you will find it much easier to transfer from one Notified Body to another–if your current Notified Body is no longer able to issue a CE Certificate for one or more of your products.
+Therefore, strengthening your internal audit and CAPA processes will result in a shorter Notified Body audit, and you will find it much easier to transfer from one Notified Body to another–if your current Notified Body is no longer able to issue a CE Certificate for one or more of your products.

-- Review Your Product Portfolio and Prune It – The more mature product lines become the more likely it is that you have products you are maintaining that just aren’t selling.
+- Review Your Product Portfolio and Prune It – The more mature product lines become, the more likely it is that you have products you are maintaining that just aren’t selling.
 The cost of maintaining your technical documentation and updating everything for compliance with the new European Medical Device Regulations will be expensive.
-Therefore, you can save some money now and a larger amount of money later by eliminating any products from your CE Certificate that are not selling well.
+Therefore, you can save some money now and a larger amount of money later by eliminating any products from your CE Certificate that is not selling well.
 If you have customers that are still buying an older version of the product, now is the time to persuade them to transition to the current version of your product.
 You don’t want to maintain your Technical File for two versions of the same product.

 Regardless of what compromises are made, the new European Medical Device Regulations are guaranteed to be the most substantial change in regulatory requirements that the medical device industry has endured since 2003–much more dramatic than the 2007/47/EC amendment to the Medical Device Directive (MDD).